MsLolita/forwardBot/README.md

 # forwardBot

-## This bot can send regularly (from 5 to 720 minutes) a picture or video to a group or chat, by scraping posts from facebook, instagram, 9gag.
+## This bot can regularly send(from 5 to 720 minutes) a picture or video to a group or chat, by scraping posts from facebook, instagram, 9gag.

 You need to write:
 - site (facebook or instagram group, 9gag newsfeed);